-If you suspect a provider (e.g., provider group, hospital, doctor, dentist, counselor, medical supply company, etc.) or any members (a person who receives benefits) has committed fraud, waste or abuse, you have the right to report it.
+If you suspect a provider (for example, provider group, hospital, doctor, dentist, counselor, and medical supply company) or any members (a person who receives benefits) has committed fraud, waste or abuse, you have the right to report it.
 No individual who reports violations or suspected fraud and abuse will be retaliated against for doing so.
-The name of the person reporting the incident and his or her callback number will be kept in strict confidence by investigators.
+The name of the person reporting the incident and their callback number will be kept in strict confidence by investigators.